Extension System¶

 Problem: Wrong extension loads first

-Solution: Set priority explicitly:
+Solution: Set priority explicitly in oradba_customer.conf:

 export ORADBA_EXT_IMPORTANT_PRIORITY="5" # Loads last (appears first in PATH)